-Graduate School of Advanced Technology (GSAT), National Taiwan University (NTU) is established according to the "Industry-University Cooperation and Talent Cultivation and Innovation in Key Fields Act” passed by the Legislative Yuan to support the advancement of industries of key focus to our country, gain a core position in the global supply chain and become an essential base for next-generation technologies.
+The Graduate School of Advanced Technology (GSAT) at National Taiwan University (NTU) was established in accordance with the "Industry-University Cooperation and Talent Cultivation and Innovation in Key Fields Act," which was passed by the Legislative Yuan.
+The primary objective is to support the advancement of key industries in the country, secure a core position in the global supply chain, and become a crucial hub for next-generation technologies.

-NTU establish GSAT with a view to supporting the country's long-term talent cultivation policy, addressing concerns over talent shortages raised by Taiwan industries, and strengthening technological advantage in key fields, such as semiconductors.
-To that end, NTU GSAT differs from current NTU colleges and departments in renewing various laws/regulations, and granting flexible operation for matters such as organization, personnel, procurement, finance/expenditure, and property management.
+NTU founded GSAT to align with the country's long-term talent cultivation policy, address concerns regarding talent shortages in Taiwan industries, and enhance technological prowess in critical areas, such as semiconductors.
+To achieve these goals, NTU GSAT operates differently from current NTU colleges and departments, involving the renewal of various laws and regulations and allowing for flexible operation in matters such as organization, personnel, procurement, finance/expenditure, and property management.

 - Establish a public-private co-education, co-creation, and co-prosperity mechanism between academia and industry.

-- Closely link schools and industries, so that academic research and industrial technology development go hand-in-hand.
+- Foster close collaboration between academic institutions and industries, ensuring that academic research and industrial technology development progress hand-in-hand.

-- Cultivate high-quality talents who can lead academic research and innovation, and drive industrial development.
+- Cultivate high-quality talents capable of leading academic research and innovation, thereby driving industrial development.